Sleepdealr/RP2040-designguide/README.md

 # Hardware design for the RP2040/Raspi Pico

-This guide requires you to have some prerequisite knowledge about PCB design and the RP2040.
-I have a working prototype using the RP2040 in repo [HERE](https://github.com/Sleepdealr/RPAD)
+This guide requires you to have a small amount of prerequisite knowledge about PCB design and the RP2040.

+I have a working prototype using it in my repo [HERE](https://github.com/Sleepdealr/RPAD)

 ## Kicad Version
 To open these files, you will need a recent verison of Kicad nightly (Probably one after 6.0rc1).